Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Santa Barbara offers many beautiful beaches whether you want to just kick back and relax, take a stroll or splash in the surf.

 One of the most popular beaches is Butterfly Beach in Montecito, which is a great spot to catch the sunset.
+It’s just across from Four Seasons Resort The Biltmore Santa Barbara.

 If you’re at Stearns Wharf, you can head to the family-friendly East Beach.